loribell01/PB-VCSconnector/README.md

-Policy Based VCS connector for Github and Bitbucket Policy Based VCS connector for Github and Bitbucket Policy Based VCS connector for Github and Bitbucket Lori
+Policy Based VCS connector for Github and Bitbucket Policy Based VCS connector for Github and Bitbucket Policy Based VCS connector for Github and Bitbucket Policy Based VCS connector for Github and Bitbucket Policy Based VCS connector for Github and Bitbucket Lori
 Lori
 gfsehf